Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 - Probability review: random variables, conditional probabilities, theorem of large numbers, central limit theorem.

 - General introduction to discrete and continuous stochastic processes.
-Applications: communications, Kalman filtering.
+Applications, e.g., communications, Kalman filtering.

-- Discrete, continuous and hidden Markov Chains.
-Applications: stochastic manufacturing systems, queuing systems, pattern recognition, speech recognition.
+- Discrete, continuous and hidden Markov chains.
+Applications, e.g., page rank algorithm, queuing systems, pattern recognition, speech recognition.

-- Bernoulli, Poisson, Gaussian Processes, Brownian motion, white and coloured noise.
+- Bernoulli, Poisson, Gaussian processes, Brownian motion, white and colored noise.

 Teaching and Learning Methods